Bed Bug Extermination Experts

 Sleep Peacefully with Our Bedbug Solutions

 Chilton’s Environmental Inc. is well-equipped, and staffed with the right people to deal with your bedbug infestation.
-Call us today and we’ll make sure that you and your family will sleep on a bug-free bed once more.
+Call us today and we’ll make sure that you and your family sleep on a bug-free bed once more.

 Bedbugs are parasites from the cicimid family.
-These insects feed entirely on blood of mammals.
-Some are even known to feed on blood of bats and different birds.
+These insects feed entirely on the blood of mammals.
+Some are even known to feed on the blood of bats and different birds.
 They are mostly active at night, feeding on the unknowing host.
 Although there are some viruses and pathogens that may be carried by bedbugs, their bite is not known to transmit pathogens from one host to another.

-Listing down these traits, it seems like the bedbug is a formidable foe.
+With these traits, it seems like the bedbug is a formidable foe.
 But with early detection, and the right team of professionals, bedbug infestation in your home can be a thing of the past.

-• Some of the favorite hiding places of bedbugs are:
+• Some favorite hiding places for bedbugs:

-• Crevices in the bed frame or headboard.
+• Crevices in the bed frame or headboard

-• Junctions between drawers.
+• Junctions between drawers

-• Cracks on furniture.
+• Cracks on furniture

-• Underside of a mattress, especially the seams and tags.
+• Underside of a mattress, especially the seams and tags

 • Fitted bed sheets

 • Look for rusty looking stains/blood stains.
-These are caused by bed bugs that have been crushed.
+These are caused by bedbugs that have been crushed.

 • A group of bedbugs have a strong odor, similar to that of rotten berries.
 This indicator means that your bedbug infestation may already be getting out of hand, since the clusters of bedbugs are already emitting detectable odor.